matteodem/meteor-easy-search/README.md

 };
 ```

 This sets up an autorun, which is re-run everytime the value of the "event" changes.
+Following events can be reacted on.
+There's always a corresponding value which is changed and passed to the callback function.

+* searching (true when a search is being performed)
+* searchingDone (true when the search is done)
+* currentValue (current search value as a string)
+* searchResults (found results as an array for "currentValue")
+* total (total amount of search results)
+* currentLimit (the current limitation of search results)

 ### Search Engines